elysiaisalive/8XWiki/README.md

 # Disclaimer
 <i>This library is intended for use with GameMaker Versions 2.3.X+ Don't come crying if it doesn't work on previous versions!</i>

-Nearly everything in this repository is work-in-progress, so not every Module will be available yet.
+Nearly everything in this repository is work-in-progress and undocumented, so not every Module will be available yet.
 Feel free to contribute to make that faster!

 # Installation
 Here's how to install: